NanneHuiges/JSend/README.md

 }
 ```

+## notes
+The `errorCode` is described in the standard as "A numeric code".
+This library returns the error code as a string, but it
+excepts both a string and an integer as that seems to be unclear from the standard.

 # Development
 For your convenience, there is a dockerfile with the right dependencies (php, composer) available.
 Please use those
 to run various things (composer, phpunit, etc).
 You will need `docker` installed, but you don't